Extendability of differential forms via Cartier operators: Introduction

 \section{Introduction}

 Differential forms play an essential role in the study of algebraic varieties.
-Let $f\colon Y\to X$ be a resolution of singularities of a normal variety $X$.
-It is important to ask if any local section of $\Omega_{X_{\reg}}^{i}$ extends to $\Omega_Y^{i}$, where $X_{\reg}$ denotes the regular locus of $X$.
-This is equivalent to saying that $f_{*}\Omega^{i}_Y$ is reflexive, or that the natural restriction map
+Let $X$ be a normal variety over a perfect field, $f\colon Y\to X$ a resolution of singularities, and $j\colon U\hookrightarrow X$ the inclusion of the smooth locus.
+It is important to ask if every $i$-form on $U$ extends to an $i$-form on $Y$.
+This is equivalent to saying that the restriction map

-is an isomorphism, where $j\colon X_{\reg}\hookrightarrow X$ is the inclusion.
+is an isomorphism, or that $f_{*}\Omega^{i}_Y$ is reflexive.
 We often consider extendability admitting a logarithmic pole along the reduced $f$-exceptional divisor as well.
 We define precise terminologies in a more general setting.

-\begin{defn}[Regular and logarithmic extension theorem] Let $X$ be a normal variety over a perfect field $k$ and $B$ a reduced divisor. \begin{enumerate} \item We say that $X$ satisfies \textit{the regular extension theorem for $i$-forms} if for any proper birational morphism $f\colon Y\to X$ from a normal variety $Y$, the restriction map
+\begin{defn}[Regular and logarithmic extension theorem] Let $X$ be a normal variety over a perfect field, $B$ a reduced divisor on $X$, and $i\geq 0$ an integer. \begin{enumerate} \item[\textup{(1)}] We say that $X$ satisfies the \textit{regular extension theorem for $i$-forms} if, for any proper birational morphism $f\colon Y\to X$ from a normal variety $Y$, the restriction map

-is an isomorphism. \item We say that $(X,B)$ satisfies \textit{the logarithmic extension theorem for $i$-forms} if for any proper birational morphism $f\colon Y\to X$ from a normal variety $Y$, the restriction map
+is an isomorphism. \item[\textup{(2)}] We say that $(X,B)$ satisfies the \textit{logarithmic extension theorem for $i$-forms} if, for any proper birational morphism $f\colon Y\to X$ from a normal variety $Y$, the restriction map

 is an isomorphism, where $E$ is the reduced $f$-exceptional divisor.
-We refer to Subsection \ref{subsection:Notation and terminologies} for detailed notation. \end{enumerate} If the regular (resp.~logarithmic) extension theorem holds for any forms, then we simply say \textit{the regular $($resp.~logarithmic$)$ extension theorem holds}.
-When we do not distinguish the regular and logarithmic extension theorems, we simply call them \textit{the extension theorem}.
-We note that the extension theorem is a local property on $X$. \end{defn}
+We refer to Subsection \ref{subsection:Notation and terminologies} for detailed notation. \end{enumerate} If the regular (resp.~logarithmic) extension theorem for $i$-forms holds for all $i\geq 0$, then we simply say the \textit{regular (resp.~logarithmic) extension theorem holds}.
+When we do not distinguish the regular and logarithmic extension theorems, we simply call them the \textit{extension theorem}.
+The extension theorem is a local property on $X$. \end{defn}

 The study of the extension theorem has a long history for $X$ defined over the field of complex numbers.
-We refer to \cite{Ohsawa}, \cite{SvS85}, \cite{Flenner88}, \cite{Graf21} for singularities of higher codimension and \cite{Namikawa}, \cite{GKK}, \cite{GKKP}, \cite{KS21} for singularities appearing in the minimal model program for example.
+We refer to \cite{Ohsawa,Flenner88,Graf21,SvS85} for singularities of higher codimension and \cite{GKK,GKKP,KS21,Namikawa} for singularities appearing in the minimal model program for example.